 What we do

-Since 1928 CambridgePPF have worked alongside the planning committees of successive local councils, landowners and developers, discussing future developments and how best to shape them before they get to planning application stage.
-Over recent years we have engaged with many local residents associations and groups as well as numerous local bodies including the city’s Sustainable City Biodiversity Group; the Green Infrastructure Forum; the Local Strategic Partnership; the Design and Conservation Panel; the Greater Cambridge Greater Peterborough Enterprise Partnership (LEP) and Cambridge Ahead.
+Since 1928, CambridgePPF has worked alongside the planning committees of successive local councils, landowners, and developers, discussing future developments and how best to shape them before they get to planning application stage.
+Over recent years we have engaged with many Local Authority and independent organisations engaged in the City’s future to influence planning policies and to seek collaboration for joint initiatives including the Greater Cambridge City Deal, the Greater Cambridge Greater Peterborough Local Enterprise Partnership, the University of Cambridge, the City’s Design and Conservation Panel, Cambridge Ahead, the Green Infrastructure Forum, the Federation of Cambridge Residents Associations, and many others.

 Currently, CambridgePPF has been playing a key role in the Examination in Public of the Local Plans up to 2031 for both Cambridge City Council and South Cambridgeshire District Council.
 Submissions and responses to all Matters raised by the Inspectors and the presentation of verbal evidence at the public Hearings is a great example of the status our Planning Committee has gained over the years.
 Indeed CambridgePPF has frequently been the lone voice representing the people of Cambridge against the pressures from the developers for an even greater, and in our opinion unsustainable, rate of growth.